MehmetKaplan/SPACORSRAILSSample/README.md

 //= require_tree .
 ```

-- Place your CSS and JS files to related app/assets firectories.
+- Place your CSS and JS files to related app/assets directories.

 At this point the most important thing to know is, by adding bootstrap html templates to your ReactDOM, you can enjoy bootstrap appearances.